Faxmachinen2/pcpmcontrol/README.md

 # PCPanel Mini Control

-A simple Python script that maps the PCPanel Mini input dials and buttons to commands.
+A simple unofficial Python script that maps the PCPanel Mini input dials and buttons to commands.

+For a more sophisticated piece of software with an actual UI, check out [nvdweem's PCPanel](https://github.com/nvdweem/PCPanel).

 ## Getting started

+This setup has been designed for `Ubuntu`-based systems and has only been tested on `Pop!_OS 22.04`.
+PCPanel Mini Control could work on other OSes, but the steps and scripts to set it up will probably be different.

 1. Make sure you have Python:
    ```bash